nodebox/seed/_docs/index.md

 - ...more content here...
 ```

 Each of those sentence tokens will be replaced with a random sentence.
-Every time we evaluate this the system will choose a different option (this is random, so it's possible that the system will accidentally pick the same one twice.
-Just choose a different variation if that happens).
+Every time we evaluate this the system will choose a different option.
+Because this is random it's possible that the system will accidentally pick the same one twice.
+Just choose a different variation if that happens.